 Historically, the person who started the line of the Maccabees is Judas Maccabaeus, one of Mattathias' five sons.
 His zealousness, ferocity and heroism in leading the revolt against the Seleucids earned him the nickname "Maccabaeus."
 Together with his first name, the translation of his name means "Judah (Judas) the Hammer."

 In about 167 a pagan altar is set up inside the Temple and unclean meat is offered on it (a shadow of the "abomination of desolation" referred to by Jesus).
 Mattathias rejects the new worship and begins a revolt.
 Although he soon dies, his son Judas (founder of the Maccabees) takes over the leadership of the revolt.

-Judas, as the new military commander of the Jewish revolt, immediately employs his military genius.
+Judas, as the new military commander of the Jewish (Maccabee) revolt, immediately employs his military genius.
 In quick succession, he wins stunning victories against Syrian generals Apollonius, Seron, Gorgias and Lysias.
 He then enters Jerusalem in 164 B.C. and has the pagan altar erected by the Seleucids removed from the temple.
 He then has it religiously purified and restores the worship of the true God.

 In 160 B.C., Judas Maccabee dies in battle.
 Jonathan, the youngest son of Mattathias, is the first of the Maccabees to assume the office of High Priest when he is elevated to this position during the Feast of Tabernacles around 153 B.C.
 Simon Maccabee, the second son of Mattathias, assumes the office when Jonathan is captured and killed by the Seleucid King Diodotus Tryphon.

 In 40 B.C., the Roman senate declares Herod the Great the new "King of the Jews" in Judea.
 It would take Herod three years, however, to conquer Judea and Jerusalem.
-In 37 B.C., Antigonus II is executed.
-From this time forward, the office of the High Priest is by appointment and not necessarily heredity.
-The entire period of the rule and influence of the Maccabees, on Judea and the Jews, lasts roughly 130 years.
+In 37 B.C.
+Antigonus II is executed.
+From this time forward, the office of the High Priest is by appointment and not necessarily heredity as was commanded by God (Exodus 29:9, 29).